uac-ctf/writeups/sdctf2021/HAXLAB - Endgame Pwn/README.md

-# HAXLAB - Flag Leak 2
+# HAXLAB - Endgame Pwn

 The challenge provided a python file implementing a secure calculator.
 It requires at least python 3.8.5 to run, as it makes use of audit hooks, which has been added along 3.8 and had some fixes in more recent versions.